verrazzano/docs/content/en/docs/setup/install/installation.md

 For installation troubleshooting help, see the [Analysis Advice]({{< relref "/docs/troubleshooting/diagnostictools/analysisadvice/" >}}).

-After the installation is complete, you can use the Verrazzano consoles.
+After the installation has completed, you can use the Verrazzano consoles.
 For information on how to get the consoles URLs and credentials, see [Access Verrazzano]({{< relref "/docs/access/" >}}).

 ## Next steps